 For some people with both service animals and support animals, it can be hard to live with animals on campus due to the stigma that can come along with them.

 “People always expect you to have to justify why you need it.
-It’s harder for people to understand what your experience is,” Foley said.
+It’s harder for people to understand what your experience is,” Ellis said.

 Laurie said he feels the same way.
 When he was first considering bringing an support animal onto campus next year, one of his friends jokingly told him not to be a “weak b**ch.”